FAQ

 How to run multiple commands within a task?

-multiple commands with &&
+based tasks can run multiple commands via &&

 tasks: